 Managing your talent may be one of the most profitable things a business can do.
 When companies skillfully promote talent with great succession planning, they retain all the costs of the experience and training they’ve put into their people.

 To best make this happen, top companies hire expert consultants to focus and simplify their efforts.
-What credentials should they look for in these consultants?
+When planning an executive leadership development program, what credentials should companies look for in these consultants?
 What skills and attributes will produce the most cost-effective results?

 Here are seven points to help you find the expert who can support and guide you in your talent management.

 - Experience.
-Trust your team to an executive coach who has experience in grooming and training management.
+Moving from management to leadership doesn’t just happen.
+It takes skilled business leadership coaching to make this important transition smooth and successful.
+Trust your team to an executive coach who has experience in grooming and training managers to be leaders.
 Look at who they have trained in the past.
 What companies have they worked with?
 What kinds of executives have they coached?

 - Success history or testimonials.
 Check out your prospective consultant’s track record.
 Have the people he or she coached become that top talent the company envisioned?
 What do others say about him or her?
 Are there testimonials, case studies, or other written evidence that the consultant can perform as promised?